eetann/notion-tweaks/README.md

 ![NarrowerCodeBlockBottom](./imgs/NarrowerCodeBlockBottom.gif)

 **require**
-+ Turn on `Narrower Code Block Bottom` the Settings page
++ Turn on `Narrower Code Block Bottom` in the Settings page
 + If you have already opened a Notion page, reload it